Rick Wakeman: Recognition and influence

 In his foreword for Wakeman's 1979 biography, Elton John named The Six Wives of Henry VIII as one of his favourite albums.
 He noted Wakeman's "brilliant" technique and wrote that his "mastery of electronic instruments only adds to his abilities".
 In 2011, MusicRadar included Wakeman among "The 27 greatest keyboard players of all time".
 In 2019, readers of Prog voted him the second greatest progressive rock keyboard player, with the magazine stating, "Wakeman's time with Yes helped define prog as we know it, being filled with timeless brilliance [...]
 The man's style is fluent, and underlines a love of many genres, all cohesively brought into focus."
+In 2024, Neil McCormick of The Daily Telegraph ranked him as the second greatest keyboard player of all time.

 Keyboardists who have cited Wakeman as an influence included Dave Greenfield of the Stranglers and Mark Kelly of Marillion, who cited Wakeman as his primary influence.

 Personal life

 Family

 Wakeman has been married four times and has six children.
-At the age of 20, he married Rosaline Woolford on 28 March 1970 and had two sons, Oliver (b.
-26 February 1972) and Adam (b.
-11 March 1974).
+In March 1970, at the age of 20, he married Rosaline Woolford and had two sons, Oliver and Adam.
 They divorced in 1977.
-Wakeman then married Swiss-born Danielle Corminboeuf, a recording studio secretary, in January 1980 in the West Indies and lived with her in Montreux.
-They had one son, Benjamin (b.
-1978), before they divorced in late 1980.
-In 1981, Wakeman met former Page 3 model Nina Carter and had a daughter, Jemma Kiera (b.
-1983), before they married in November 1984 and had a son, Oscar (b.
-1986).
-The couple separated in 2000 and divorced in 2004.
+In later life Wakeman said the marriage was a mistake for both of them, as they were too young and were "not ready for what the musical world was about to throw at me."
+Wakeman married Swiss-born Danielle Corminboeuf, a recording studio secretary, in January 1980 in the West Indies and lived with her in Montreux.
+They had one son, before they divorced in late 1980.
+In 1981, Wakeman met former Page 3 model Nina Carter and had a daughter, before they married in November 1984 and had a son.
+The couple separated in 2000 and finalised their divorce in 2004.
+Wakeman left the Isle of Man and lived in hotels for several months.

+In the early 2000s, Wakeman had a relationship with Italian artist Alina Bencini who produced artwork for his albums released during this time.
 In 2004, Wakeman revealed that he had had an extramarital affair with American-born designer Denise Gandrup, who first met Wakeman in 1972 and made several of his capes.
-After they split in 1981, they reconnected in 1985 and had one daughter, Amanda (b.
-1986).
+After they split in 1981, they reconnected in 1985 and had one daughter.
 Wakeman felt it best to keep the relationship and child secret to protect his family, but continued to financially support his daughter.
+As of 2023, Wakeman has thirteen grandchildren.

-In December 2011, Wakeman married journalist Rachel Kaufman.
-They currently live in Diss, Norfolk.
+In December 2011, Wakeman married journalist Rachel Kaufman who is 25 years his junior.
+The pair met in 2004 when Kaufman conducted a press interview with him, and were engaged in 2007.